 In those circumstances, individuals and organisations have legal obligations to act prudently to avoid the risk of reasonable foreseeable injury or exposures leading to ill health.
 This obligation may apply both to acts and omissions.

 In addition to that, the employers are due to build a broad culture within their organisation addressing the health, safety, security and well-being of their employees and other related collaborators to the business.
-To do so, they are expected to develop and deploy appropriate travel risk management approaches to protect people from possible harm.
+To do so, they are expected to develop and deploy appropriate workforce resilience approaches to protect people from possible harm.